So we did *sometimes* go where the signs *sometimes* said Notice: Maybe You Shouldn’t.

 – now the Black-winged Red Bishop – Euplectes hordeaceus – thanks wikipedia –

 To break the tension I took my binocs and went for a walk and straight away things got better.
 “Come look!”
 I called Aitch “A lifer!”
 A Fire-Crowned Bishop flitted around in the reeds of the stream we were parked above.
 ‘Um,’ she said, ‘Don’t tell me that’s why you stopped here?’
 Grinning, she made us a snack on the bootlid and we waited.
 Before too long someone came by.
 On foot.
-A few schoolboys who said, Not to worry, we know a mechanic in a nearby village.
+Two schoolboys who said, Not to worry, we know a mechanic in a nearby village.
 He will fix it.
 Great!
-I said, Would you ask him to help us, please? thinking Actually guys, there’s no ‘nearby village.’
+I said, Would you ask him to help us, please? thinking, Actually guys, there’s no sign of a ‘nearby village.’

-An hour later a car zoomed by without stopping.
+An hour later, a car zoomed by without stopping.
 Unusual for Malawi.
 Another hour later and a Land Rover stopped, the driver got out and shook his head sadly.
-He couldn’t help us as he was in a government vehicle.
+He couldn’t help us, he said, as he was in a government vehicle.
 As he drove off we saw his female passenger appearing to give him a thousand words.
 He stopped and walked back with a 5l oil can in his hand.
-“I can’t sell you this oil because its guvmint oil, but I am going to give you this oil” he said.
+“I can’t sell you this oil because it’s guvmint oil, but I am going to give you this oil,” he said.
 Great, we accepted it with alacrity.
 It was half full.
 It was a start.

-Another hour or so and some figures approached us on foot, one with a greasy green overall and a red metal toolbox on his shoulder.
-It was our mechanic!
-The schoolboys had come through!
+Another hour or so and three figures approached us on foot, one with a greasy green overall and a red metal toolbox on his shoulder.
+It was our mechanic and our schoolboys.
+They had come through!

 – my mechanic watches as I tap tap – check tool detail on left –